 4. File Your Case Quickly

 Although New Jersey is a no-fault state, meaning you must first seek compensation from your insurance company and can only file a lawsuit if your injuries are considered serious under New Jersey law, in many cases injuries are severe enough that the victim must go to court.
-If you know your insurance will not cover the full extent of your injuries and they have severely disrupted your life, it is worth talking with a lawyer sooner rather than later.
+If you know your insurance will not cover the full extent of your injuries, it's worth talking with a lawyer.

 Due to statutes of limitations, you have two years in New Jersey to bring your case.
 The faster you do this, the more time your lawyer will have to gather evidence and prepare a case.